Carlos Enrique Díaz de León

 Carlos Enrique Díaz de León was the provisional President of Guatemala from 27 June to 29 June 1954.
 He was replaced by a military junta led by Elfego Monzón.
 Carlos Enrique Díaz was previously Chief of the Guatemalan Armed Forces under President Jacobo Árbenz.

 Early career

 Díaz had befriended Árbenz while they were both at the military academy.
 Díaz served in the Guatemalan army, and eventually attained the rank of Colonel. Árbenz and Díaz remained friends after Árbenz became president in 1951, and served as his chief of armed forces.
 In 1954 the CIA intensified operations against the Árbenz government.
 During this phase, an attempt was made to bribe Díaz: he was offered 200,000 US dollars to act against Árbenz.
-He refused, possibly because the offer was made when he was visiting Caracas with his mistress, and expected to go unrecognized.
+He refused, possibly because the offer was made when he was visiting Caracas with his mistress.